 Since its' inception, Cleveland Kurentovanje has been proud to host crowds of approximately 2,000-7,000 attendees annually.
 Entrance to the Saturday event has always, and will continue to be free of charge.
 Cleveland Kurentovanje is lead by a group of volunteer organizers who donate their time and talents to foster the success of the event.
 We are extremely grateful for our past and present sponsors and volunteers who have provided gifts of their time, talents, monetary and in-kind donations to help offset the costs of the event.

 When does Cleveland Kurentovanje occur?

-Cleveland Kurentovanje festival has been, and will continue to be held on the Saturday preceding Mardi Gras, rain/blizzard or shine!
+The Cleveland Kurentovanje festival and parade has been, and will continue to be held on the Saturday preceding Mardi Gras, rain/blizzard or shine!
 As the event has grown, we have added on events in the days leading up to the Saturday.

 Today, Kurentovanje is one of Slovenia's most popular and ethnologically significant carnival events.
 The festival is visited by more than 100,000 people every year.
 Saturday and Sunday parades are watched by 60-70,000 people.
 During the entire eleven days, some 15-20,000 people are expected to party in the carnival tent, and afternoon programs in the town are followed by more than 2,000 people every day.
 Kurentovanje is becoming recognizable in Slovenia and abroad, and more than 400,000 spectators follow daily information by means of mass media.
 Participants in parades are numerous: the Saturday parade boasts more than 1,500 participants, and the Sunday parade involving over 9,000 spectators with around 800 Kurents marching.